 Many add-ons and plug-ins in use today were a result of research and work done by the Systems Engineering Research Center and its partner universities, INCOSE working groups, and other organizations.

 This collaboration with industry, academia, and the SE community has allowed many to focus their attention on this solution.

 Tool Flexibility for Product Innovation

-As customers begin to require native model formats like .mdzip files and xmi files as part of deliverables, we have to begin to ask ourselves is this good or bad.
+As customers begin to require native model formats like .mdzip files and XML files as part of deliverables, we have to begin to ask ourselves if they good or bad.
 It is definitely a step in the right direction, but there is a need for flexibility as organizations are building advanced capabilities around their tool of choice that they see provides the most value to them and their customer.

 Without this flexibility, innovation will not be fostered.
 Organizations will not see a need to push the envelope forward on how to deliver more value.
 The greater issue seems to be knowledge management and being able to stitch these various pieces of information together.

 Whether it is MagicDraw, IBM Rhapsody, Sparx EA, or any new tool that is developed, it is our job as engineers to look into our toolbox and pick the right tool for the job.
-Each tool has its strengths and weaknesses but it is the systems engineers that have to put the rigor into their day to day.
+Each tool has its strengths and weaknesses, but the systems engineers have to put the rigor into their day-to-day.